TheNoZER0/imc-prosperity3/README.md

 We also **deactivated direct trading** on volcanic rock to avoid further losses, though Zain later implemented a new strategy for it in Round 5.

+The backtester was starting to slip as well and it was hard to tell if we were overfitting or making profit.
+Zain developed a visualiser that can take IMC data and run analysis on it to identify which assets were underperforming on the actual IMC sim.

 Meanwhile, Roger, Zac, and Masham gridsearched the parameters for the voucher trading algorithm.
 This collective effort **netted us a very strong profit**, bringing us back to **4th in Australia** and **69th overall**.